-1.08 EMPLOYEE CONTRIBUTIONS (AFTER-TAX CONTRIBUTIONS) (a) Future Employee Contributions - Participants may make voluntary, non-deductible, after-tax Employee Contributions pursuant to Section 5.04 of the Basic Plan Document.
+1.08 EMPLOYEE CONTRIBUTIONS (AFTER-TAX CONTRIBUTIONS) (a) Secti Future Employee Contributions - Participants may make voluntary, non-deductible, after-tax Employee Contributions pursuant to Section 5.04 of the Basic Plan Document.
 The Employee Contribution made on behalf of an Active Participant each payroll period shall not exceed the contribution limit specified in Subsection 1.08(a)(1) below.
 (1) The contribution limit is% (must be a whole number multiple of one percent) of Compensation.
 (2) Instead of specifying a percentage of Compensation, a Participant may specify a dollar amount to be contributed each payroll period, provided such dollar amount does not exceed the maximum percentage of Compensation specified in Subsection 1.08(a)(1) above. (b) en Employee Contributions - Participants may not currently make after-tax Employee Contributions to the Plan, but the Employer does tain frozen Employee Contributions Accounts.
-1.09 ROLLOVERCONTRIBUTIONS NTRIBUTIONS . (a) Rollover Contributions - Employees may roll over eligible amounts from other qualified plans to the Plan subject to the requirements: over Contributions - Employees may roll over eligible amounts from other qualified plans to the Plan subject to the additional following irements: (1) The Plan will not accept rollovers of after-tax employee contributions.
+1.09 RO LLOVI ERCO NTRIBUTIONS . (a) Rollover Contributions - Employees may roll over eligible amounts from other qualified plans to the Plan subject to the additional follower requirements: (1) Ø The Plan will not accept rollovers of after-tax employee contributions.
 (2) The Plan will not accept rollovers of designated Roth contributions.
 (Must be selected if Roth 401(k) Contributions are not elected in Subsection 1.07(a)(5).)
-1.10 QUALIF EDNO NELECTIVE EMPLOYER CONTRIBUTIONS (En Qı nployee alified Nonelective Employer Contributions - If any of the following Options is checked: 1.07(a), Deferral Contributions, 1.08(a)(1), Future Contributions, or 1.11(a), Matching Employer Contributions, the Employer may contribute an amount which it designates as a Nonelective Employer Contribution to be included in the "ADP" or "ACP" test.
+1.10 QU ALIFIE EDNO NELECTIVE EMPLOYER CONTRIBUTIONS ( En Qı nployee ialified Nonelective Employer Contributions - If any of the following Options is checked: 1.07(a), Deferral Contributions, 1.08(a)(1), Future Contributions, or 1.11(a), Matching Employer Contributions, the Employer may contribute an amount which it designates as a Nonelective Employer Contribution to be included in the "ADP" or "ACP" test.
 Unless otherwise provided below, Qualified we Employer Contributions shall be allocated to all Participants who were eligible to participate in the Plan at any time during the Plan